osauer/hyperserve/README.md

 ## Getting Started

+## Support

+Visit, HYP, an AI powered support agent to help building on top of hyperserve (or enhance it) : https://chatgpt.com/g/g-OUyPwXtsN-hyp

 ### Requirements

 - **Go 1.23.2+**: hyperserve is crafted for the latest features in Go 1.23 and up.